 5.2.
-SANOFI VACCINES: IMMUNIZING CHILDREN AGAINST VACCINE-PREVENTABLE DISEASES
+SANOFI PASTEUR VACCINES: IMMUNIZING CHILDREN AGAINST VACCINE-PREVENTABLE DISEASES

-Close to 20 million children do not receive a full course of even basic vaccines, and many more miss out on newer vaccines.
-Of these, over 14 million "zero dose" children receive no vaccines through immunization programmes at all(8).
+More than 22 million children worldwide (one child out of five, mostly in low-income countries) currently do not have access to even the most basic package of childhood vaccines(8).
 At the same time, in other parts of the world, including high-income countries, the benefit of vaccination is becoming less obvious to some populations.
 Because of lower vaccination coverage, we see the resurgence of diseases that had almost disappeared, such as measles or pertussis.